-These two learning outcomes are included in the approved course proposal for your course; they do not change from semester to semester.
-It is vital to know what learning goals are covered and assessed in your course, and to plan a weekly course schedule that helps students achieve these goals; and it is essential to assign students an end-of-semester signature assignment that covers these goals.
-For information on which University-wide learning outcomes are covered and assessed in your Gen Ed course, please view the file Gen Ed courses by Tier, Mode of Inquiry, and University-wide student learning outcomes.
+The two University-wide student learning outcomes are included in the approved course proposal for your course.
+It is vital to know what learning outcomes are covered and assessed in your course, and to plan a weekly course schedule that helps students achieve these outcomes; and it is essential to assign students an end-of-semester signature assignment that provides them with an opportunity to demonstrate these outcomes.

 Please note that starting in Fall 2017, students in Gen Ed courses no longer submit end-of-semester signature assignments to Tk20.
-Signature assignments are submitted to instructors only.
+Signature assignments are submitted by students to instructors only.

 In addition, the assessment team no longer scores end-of-semester signature assignments.
-Instead, instructors assess their own students' signature assignments using online versions of the Gen Ed assessment rubrics.
+Instead, instructors assess their own students' signature assignments by completing online versions of the Gen Ed assessment rubrics or uploading Excel files on which they have entered their students' scores.

-You may download the following printable versions of the rubric forms to be used in preparation for completing the online forms:
+You may download printable versions of the rubric forms to be used in preparation for submitting your scores:

 We encourage faculty to adopt the principles of transparent assignment design, developing clear statements of purpose (regarding both knowledge and skills), clearly articulating required tasks, and explaining criteria for success, in designing assignments in Gen Ed courses including end-of-semester signature assignments.